paillave/Etl.Net/docs/docs/tutorials/3-trackAndCheck.md

 ## Full source

 This piece of program is a typical process to make a reliable upsert of the content of every zipped csv file in a folder, with process summary and error logging...
-Nearly ready to deploy in production! :champagne: :beer: :cocktail: :clinking_glasses: :beers:
+Ready to deploy in production! :champagne: :beer: :cocktail: :clinking_glasses: :beers:

 ```cs
 using System;